How the US uses surveillance and scandals to spread its global control (AlterNet, USA)

 During the next round of mass surveillance during the Second World War, FBI officials discovered that when listening to telephone lines, an unexpected by-product was formed with great potential for accumulating political power — scandals.
 To counter enemy espionage, President Franklin Roosevelt gave the FBI control over all American counterintelligence, and in May 1940, with the permission of its director Edgar Hoover, this department received the right to listen to telephone conversations.

-It was the phone that made Hoover a very influential player in Washington.
-At that time, 20% of the country's population, including all members of the elite, already had telephone sets, and the Federal Bureau of Investigation at local switching centers was able to easily monitor the alleged saboteurs, as well as the internal enemies of the president, especially isolationist movements like aviator Charles Lindbergh (Charles Lindbergh) and Senator Burton Wheeler.
+It was the telephone that made Hoover a powerful player in Washington.
+At the time, 20 percent of the country's population, including all members of the elite, had telephones, and the Federal Bureau of Investigation could easily monitor suspected saboteurs at local switching centers, as well as the president's domestic enemies, especially such leaders of the isolationist movement as aviator Charles Lindbergh and Senator Burton Wheeler.

 But even with centralized communications systems, the Federal Bureau of Investigation needed a huge number of personnel to carry out counterintelligence work during the war.
 His staff increased from 650 people in the 1924 year to 13 000 in the 1943 year.
 After taking over the presidency after Roosevelt’s death in 1945, Harry Truman soon realized the enormous scope of the FBI’s surveillance.
 “We don’t want to have a Gestapo or secret police,” wrote Truman in his diary in May 1945. - The FBI is moving in that direction.
 His employees are engaged in sex scandals and real blackmail. ”